-Hungary rejects EU pressure over asylum and university laws - BBC News
+Hungary rejects EU pressure over laws

 - Has 1,440 students - 335 from Hungary and the rest from 107 other countries

-- Presents itself as a champion of free speech, with links to universities in Russia, Kyrgyzstan, Georgia and Kazakhstan
+- Presents itself as a champion of free speech, with links to universities all over the world, including Russia, Kyrgyzstan, Georgia and Kazakhstan

 Hungary passes bill targeting Central European University